onlyoneuche/kudapy/README.md

 ## Expected response is decrypted data from Kuda API in JSON

-You get back two values from the method calls, status and data If status is true, then there is a valid response data else the status will be None - with data being the error message.
+You get back two values from the method calls, status and data.
+If status is true, there is a valid response data else the status will be False - with data being the error message.

-status, message = kuda_instance.bank_list()
+status, data = kuda_instance.bank_list()
 (True, {'Status': True, 'Message': 'Completed Successfully', ...})

 or
-status, message = kuda_instance.name_enquiry('0000000000', 999000')
+status, data = kuda_instance.name_enquiry('0000000000', 999000')
-(None, 'Cannot validate account number at this time, Please try again')
+(False, 'Cannot validate account number at this time, Please try again')

 ```